Semi-supervised Learning with Deterministic Labeling and Large Margin Projection: Experimental studies

 \subsubsection{$\alpha$ in selecting $\mathcal{L}$}

-The $\alpha$ in selecting labeled samples reflects the balance between choosing most stable samples (roots) and most divergent ones (leaves).
-The larger $\alpha$ implies that we tend to choose more leaves, and smaller $\alpha$ means that roots are more likely be chosen.
-The $\alpha$ will certainly affect the ultimate classification accuracy but to a limited extend that is not so badly as other parameters such as $\sigma$ and $\tilde sigma$.
-For example, the sensitivity of $\alpha$ on the two small datasets (Wine and Iris) is illustrated in Fig. \ref{fig:alphaPara}).
+The $\alpha$ in selecting labeled samples reflects the balance between choosing most central samples (roots) and most divergent ones (leaves).
+The larger $\alpha$ implies that we tend to choose more leaves, and smaller $\alpha$ means that roots are preferable.
+The $\alpha$ will certainly affect the ultimate classification accuracy, but the extend limited.
+For example, the sensitivity of $\alpha$ on the three datasets (Wine, Iris and Breast) is illustrated in Fig. \ref{fig:ParaSensitiv}d.